thruthesky/flutterflow_libraries/docs/user.md

 ### blocking a user

 - To block a user, you can call `blockUser` custom action to block a user.
-  - Or you can simply create your own Backend Query to save the other user's uid into the `blockedUsers` array field in your user document.
+- When user-A blocks user-B,

-- The `blockUser` custom action will save the user's uid into the `blockedUsers` array field.
+    - The `blockUser` custom action will add B's uid into `blockedUsers` array field in A's fireestore user document.
-  - And the `blockedUsers` field will be mirrored to `/blocked-users/<my-uid>/` by the `_mirrorUserData` method in the super library automatically.
+        - And, mirror the the B's uid at `/blocked-users/A/{ B }` in the Reatime Database.
+        - And, leave the chat room with B if there is.

 ### Un-blocking a User

 - The `unblockUser` custom action does the unblocking a user.
-  - But it's a good idea to unblock a user with FlutterFlow's Backend Query.
-    - Simply removing the other user's uid from the `blockedUsers` array field of login user is enough.
+  - And it mirror the other user's uid from the Realtime Database.

 - To know if a user is blocked or not, simply do the way how the FlutterFlow goes
-  - The `blockedUsers` is in your document.
+  - The `blockedUsers` is in the login user's document.
 Meaning, it will be automatically synced with the `Authenticated User` variable in FlutterFlow.
-    - So, you don't need to query to the Firestore to know if someone is blocked by you or not.
   - To display if the user is blocked or not, check if the user's uid is in the `blockedUsers` of `Authenticated User`.
-    - And if the uid exists, then the user is blocked and you can unblock the user.
+    - And if the uid exists, then the user is blocked by the login user and the login user can unblock the user.
-    - Again super library does not provide any method for this.
-You can simply query the Firestore to remove the other user's uid from `blockedUsers` array field.
-- The super library will automatically remove the user's uid from the Realtime Database if the uid is removed from the `blockedUsers` array field the user's document.

 ### Listing the blocked users

-- Simply list the users of `blockedUsers` in the user's document.
+- To list all the users that the login user has blocked, simply list the blocked-users whose uid is in `blockedUsers` in the user's Firestore document.
-- And remove the uid of the user from the `blockedUsers` in the user's document to rmeove the user from the blocked list.
+- And remove the user from blocked-list, call `unblockUser` custom action.
 - You may want to see the [flutter code to list blocked users](https://github.com/thruthesky/flutterflow_libraries/blob/main/lib/screens/user/block_user_list.screen.dart).